Energy & Power Leaders on the Fuel Mix

 As the global economy slumps under the weight of the coronavirus pandemic, falling electricity demand is increasing financial pressure on fossil fuel plants and creating an opportunity for renewable energy resources to grab a bigger share of the market.
 Some consider that the pandemic could put another nail in the coffin for coal demand from the utility sector and undermine the position of gas.
 We ask ASEAN energy and power CEOs their views on building sustainable clean energy baseload strategies and how COVID has impacted business.

-KEYNOTE: Singapore's Clean Energy Ambitions
+OPENING ADDRESS - Guest of Honour (GOH): Singapore's Clean Energy Ambitions

 Today, 95% of Singapore's electricity is generated using natural gas.
 While gas will continue to be a fuel for Singapore in the near future, the government recently announced a Net Zero Emission 2050 ambition and has listed four switch pathways for Singapore’s energy transition.
 How will the Big Switch and Mass Electrification impact power stakeholders?

-The Post-Covid Green Recovery in the Clean Energy Sector
+KEYNOTE: The Post-Covid Green Recovery in the Clean Energy Sector

 Building 100% Renewable Energy Systems